Reds vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

+- When it comes to the over/under, the Reds and their foes are 4-6-0 in their last 10 contests.

-- The Reds have come up short of covering the runline in the one of their past 10 matchups that had a set spread.
-Cincinnati and its opponent have finished below the over/under for three straight games, with the average total set by sportsbooks during that stretch being 9.2.
+- The Reds have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.
+In four games in a row, Cincinnati and its opponent have fallen short of the over/under, with the average total established by bookmakers being 9.1 runs.

 Reds Betting Records & Stats

-- The Reds have been chosen as underdogs in 16 games this year and have walked away with the win four times (25%) in those games.
+- The Reds have won in four, or 23.5%, of the 17 contests they have been named as odds-on underdogs this year.

-- Cincinnati has entered eight games this season as the underdog by +125 or more and is 1-7 in those contests.
+- This season, Cincinnati has won three of its 16 games, or 18.8%, when it's the underdog by at least -105 on the moneyline.

-- The Reds have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- The Reds have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

 - The Reds have played just one game with a spread this season and did not cover in that contest.